Jelly-RDF/pyjelly/docs/getting-started.md

 # Getting started

-This guide walks you through installing pyjelly, setting up your environment for RDFLib, and using the library's core features.
+This guide walks you through installing and working with pyjelly.

 ## Installation (with RDFLib)